saracenopiermarco/saracenopiermarco/README.md

 🧪 other small computational chemistry projects

 🎲 other very **random** things
-            - **for example:** a collaborative project with my friend and colleague **Ivan Gianni**, where we implemented the full rule engine of the board game *The Game* and generated a supervised training set to teach a PyTorch score‑based decision-making Machine Learning model.
+            - **for example:** a collaborative project with my friend and colleague **Ivan Giannì**, where we implemented the full rule engine of the board game *The Game* and generated a supervised training set to teach a PyTorch score‑based decision-making Machine Learning model.
 Repo: https://github.com/i-gianni/Tegame/tree/main

 other very random things